vuejs/docs/src/tutorial/src/step-12/description.md

 export default {
   props: {
     msg: String
+  },
+  setup(props) {
+    // access props.msg
   }
 }
 ```

 Once declared, the `msg` prop is exposed on `this` and can be used in the child component's template.
+The received props are passed to `setup()` as the first argument.

 </div>